Smithsonian Student Travel | Ecuador & the Galápagos

 Diana will be joining the July 12 departure of the Ecuador & the Galápagos program.

 What to Expect

 Accommodations • During most of the program, we stay in ecolodges and family-run inns where students sleep in beds, have hot showers, and share a room with other students in the group.
-During the host village stay, the group lives in a rustic community building, or albergue—we have simple beds and bathrooms, running water, flushing toilets, and a shower.
 Leaders reside together with the students throughout the program.

 Climate • July temperatures in Ecuador are moderate, reaching 60–70°F when the sun is out, and cooling off substantially at night.
 Although the Galápagos Islands are located on the Equator, the cool Humboldt Current makes the ocean water quite chilly year round.